 No matter how you translate, rotate, or reflect the coordinate system, the values of Δs and Δr are unaffected.
 The essence of the diagram remains the same.
 All properly formulated physical laws work this way.

 The SI unit of distance and displacement is the meter [m].
 A meter is a little bit longer than the distance between the tip of the nose to the end of the farthest finger on the outstretched hand of a typical adult male.
-Originally defined as one ten thousandth the distance from the equator to the north pole (as measured through Paris); then the length of a precisely cut metal bar kept in a vault outside of Paris; then a certain number of wavelengths of a particular type of light.
+Originally defined as one ten millionth of the distance from the equator to the north pole as measured through Paris (so that the earth's circumference would be 40 million meters); then the length of a precisely cut metal bar kept in a vault outside of Paris; then a certain number of wavelengths of a particular type of light.
 The meter is now defined in terms of the speed of light.
 One meter is the distance light (or any other electromagnetic radiation of any wavelength) travels through a vacuum after 1/299,792,458 of a second.

 Multiples (like km for road distances) and divisions (like cm for paper sizes) are also commonly used in science.